Tabytha01/ToDoList/README.md

 3.Click Add task
 4.Your task will appear in the list with a date and time and the color depends on which level it is in.
 5.Click delete to remove a task

+Hre's a screenshot of what i did.
+![]